 RTP is also the transport protocol used by WebRTC.

 Real-Time Transport Protocol with Forwarding Error Correction (RTP-FEC)

-RTP with forwarding error correction is broad applicability to repair any corruption and packet loss automatically.
+RTP with forwarding error correction is broadly applicability to automatically repair any corruption and packet loss.
 Using this protocol requires more bandwidth than RTP without FEC.

 RTCP (Real-Time Control Protocol)

 Real-Time Control Protocol monitors transmission statistics and provides quality of service (QoS) feedback.
 RTCP helps synchronize multiple RTP media streams.